irdkwmnsb/webrtc-grabber/README.md

 > **Q:** What delays are acceptable for normal operation \[1-100-10000ms\]?
 > <br>
-> **A:** Use SRTP connection for video, `http/websocket` connection for
+> **A:** We use SRTP connection for video, `http/websocket` connection for
 > signaling.
-Accordingly, packet loss is allowed at all levels.
+So packet loss is allowed at all levels.
 The way
+> the peers can tell if they are connected or not depending on the latency
-> this state (disconnected) is determined is implementation dependent.
+> is controlled by the underlying WebRTC implementation of Chromium and
+> the browser on the viewer side.
 >
-> _Examples include:_ Losing the network interface for the connection in use;
-> Repeatedly failing to receive a response to STUN requests.
-> The question of the reliability of the connection is more relevant - what
+> We didn't do any testing with adding latency to the connection, but we know
+> that grabber successfully connects and shows a reliable stream over the internet
+> using wifi.
+> That proves that it can be used in local networks even over wifi.
+>
+> Another relevant question to ask is how *reliable* the connection must be.
-> preconditions are needed for it.
-And this question is perfectly answered
+> And this question is perfectly answered by the ability to have video calls
-> by the ability to call in Telegram / VK / Google meet from the subway.
+> in Telegram / VK / Discord / Google meet from the subway.
 The
 > connection will try to recover under the same conditions until we break
 > it by force.